RStainforth/oca-phd/README.md

 ==========
 This is an in-development version of LOCAS for SNO+.
 LOCAS is designed to process SOC data files and perform a statistical fit which characterises the optical response of the SNO+ detector.

 SOC files are ROOT files with a specific data structure designed for use by the SNO+ optics group.
-Optical calibration is sought through laserball runs; periods of time for which pulses of laser light is emitted (near) isotropically throughout the detector.
+Optical calibration is, in part, sought through laserball runs; periods of time for which pulses of laser light is emitted (near) isotropically throughout the detector.
 A single SOC file will represent a single laserball run and will contain information pertaining to the run itself; e.g. the run ID, the laser wavelength used, the position of the laserball in the detector as well as the relevant PMT information for that run.

 LOCAS is intended to perform the following tasks: